cxn03651/write_xlsx/chart_layout.md

       }
     )

-    chartset_title(
+    chart.set_title(
       name:   'Title',
       layout: {
-        x:      0.80,
+        x:      0.42,
-        y:      0.37,
+        y:      0.14
-        width:  0.12,
-        height: 0.25
       }
     )

-    chartset_x_axis(
+    chart.set_x_axis(
       name:        'X axis,
       name_layout: {
-        x: 0.80,
+        x: 0.34,
-        y: 0.37
+        y: 0.85
       }
     )

-Note that it is only possible to change the width and height for the plotarea and legend objects.
+Note that it is only possible to change the width and height for the `plotarea` and `legend` objects.
 For the other text based objects the width and height are chaged by the font dimensions.

-The layout units must be a float in the range 0 < x <= 1 and are expressed as a percentage of the chart dimensions as shown below:
+The layout units must be a float in the range `0 < x <= 1` and are expressed as a percentage of the chart dimensions as shown below:

 ![Chart object layout.](images/examples/layout.png)